Introduction: Run Your Steam Games on the Retro Arcade Kit With Raspberry Pi

 Do you have a Steam account with all the latest games?
-How about a Retro Arcade cabinet?
+How about an arcade cabinet?
 If so, why not combine them both into an amazing Steam Streaming gaming machine.
 Thanks to the folks at Steam, you can now stream the latest games from your PC or Mac.
 It's a lot easier than you think, especially if you have a Raspberry Pi B+.
 OK, let's get started.
 [This instructable was sponsored by Micro Electronics Inc.]

 Step 1: Required Components